openfoodfacts/robotoff/doc/introduction/contributing.md

     poetry run pytest tests
     ```

-7. Commit your changes and push your branch to GitHub:
+6. Commit your changes and push your branch to GitHub:

     ```
+    git status
-    git add .
+    git add files-you-have-modified
     git commit -m "Your detailed description of your changes." git push origin name-of-your-bugfix-or-feature
     ```